Being a Methodist School

 (1799 collection of sermons.)

-At Richmond Methodist Primary School, we know we are all welcome; willing to learn and receive; to reflect and respond; to deepen and develop and thereby to flourish.
+At Richmond Methodist Primary and Nursery School, we know we are all welcome; willing to learn and receive; to reflect and respond; to deepen and develop and thereby to flourish.

-Jesus teaches Christians to, “Love the Lord your God with all your heart, soul mind and strength… and love your neighbour as yourself.”
-(Mark 12:30-31)
+“Love the Lord your God with all your heart, soul mind and strength… and love your neighbour as yourself.”

 As a school, we celebrate that Christian values are not exclusive to Christianity and are valued by the wider community as they provide a moral compass for all.
 This is the basis for our citizenship curriculum.

-Our collective worship is organised exploration and reflection of the values listed below.
+Our Collective Worship is organised to enable the exploration and reflection of the values listed below.
 They are taken from the teachings of Jesus and are by no means exhaustive.
 Through these and our Religious Education, we teach children to ask and take time to reflect upon the really big questions they may have, some of which may not have an answer!

 Year A Generosity Compassion Courage Forgiveness Friendship Respect